NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 FAQs

 First-time cordless snow blower shoppers may have some additional questions about these devices.
-Just ahead are some of the most commonly asked questions about cordless snow blowers and their concise answers.
+Just ahead are answers to some of the most commonly asked snow-blower questions.

 Q. What is the difference between a snow blower and a snow thrower?

 The terms “snow blower” and “snow thrower” are used interchangeably, but there are a couple of minor technical differences.
 While both clear away snow, a snow thrower is a single-stage machine, and a snow blower can be a single-stage, two-stage, or three-stage machine.
-Snow blowers clear a wider swath and are better suited for heavier snows, while snow throwers work well on lighter snows.
+Snow blowers clear a wider swath and are better suited for heavier snow, while snow throwers work well for lighter snow.

 Q. Is a cordless snow blower heavy?